dbt-labs/docs.getdbt.com/website/docs/faqs/environments/profile-env-vars.md

 ---
 title: Can I use environment variables in my profile?
-Description: "Use env_var in your profile"
+description: "Use env_var in your profile"
 sidebar_label: 'Use env_var in your profile'
 id: profile-env-vars
 ---